MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="tfs-2018"
-- **Stakeholders**: Provides partial access, can be assigned to unlimited users for free.
+- **Stakeholder**: Provides partial access, can be assigned to unlimited users for free.
 Assign to users with no license or subscriptions who need access to a limited set of features.
 - **Basic**: Provides access to most features.
 Assign to users with a TFS CAL or with a Visual Studio Professional subscription.
 - **VS Enterprise**: Provides access to premium features.
 Assign to users with a subscription to Visual Studio Enterprise.
 - **Advanced** (legacy access level, to be deprecated): Provides access to premium features.
 Only assign to users with a subscription to MSDN Platforms or Visual Studio Test Professional.
 ::: moniker-end

 ::: moniker range="tfs-2017"
-- **Stakeholders**: Provides partial access, can be assigned to unlimited users for free.
+- **Stakeholder**: Provides partial access, can be assigned to unlimited users for free.
 Assign to users with no license or subscriptions who need access to a limited set of features.
 - **Basic**: Provides access to most features.
 Assign to users with a TFS CAL or with a Visual Studio subscription.
 - **VS Enterprise** (TFS 2017.1): Provides access to premium features.
 Assign to users with a subscription to Visual Studio Enterprise.
 - **Advanced** (TFS 2017): Provides access to premium features.
 Only assign to users with a subscription to MSDN Platforms or Visual Studio Test Professional.